Ruth Bader Ginsburg Kids: How Many Children Did She Have?

 Associate Justice Ruth Bader Ginsburg died Friday at the age of 87-years-old due to complications of metastatic pancreas cancer.
 She was surrounded by her family at her home in Washington, D.C., including her two children, Jane and James Ginsburg.

-Justice Ginsburg herself had credited her two children with her success in the legal field, particularly when in law school.
-When Ginsburg started her first term, her daughter was just 14-months-old.
+Ruth Bader Ginsburg had credited her two children with her success in the legal field, particularly when in graduate school.
+When she started her first term, her daughter was just 14-months-old.

 “I think I had better balance, better sense of proportions of what matters,” she said.
-“I felt each part of my life gave me respite from the other,” she explained in an interview with The Atlantic.
+“I felt each part of my life gave me respite from the other,” the feminist icon explained in an interview with The Atlantic.

 “Each part of my life gave me respite from the other,” she added on her ability to juggle both parenthood and her studies.